pamelatech/scim-use-case-revamp/draft-correia-scimusecases-00.md

 This use case combines the SCIM protocol with other protocols used for Single Sign-On, specially in the use case of JIT (Just in time Provision), specially useful with protocols like SAML that is limit by the number of characters in the URL.

 ### SCIM Actions
 The SCIM protocol defines interactions between two standardized parties that conform to HTTP RESTful conventions.
-The protocol enables CRUD operations by corresponding those activities to HTTP verbs such as POST, PUT, GET, DELETE etc.  The protocol itself doesn't assume a direction of data flow, and use cases discussed in section 3 can be accomplished by entities in either protocol role.
+The protocol enables CRUD operations by corresponding those activities to HTTP verbs such as POST, PUT, GET, DELETE etc.  The protocol itself doesn't assume a direction of data flow, and use cases discussed in section 4 are created using the orchestrator roles and an SCIM entity can have multiple roles, depending on the objective of the use case that we are describing.

 #### Client active Push
 Client will use HTTP PUSH to create a RO and will use HTTP PATCH/PUT to update its RA.
-In this section we will cover the basic constructs and will not detail the most complex use case describe before, since they would be just adding new elements to basic constructs describe bellow.
+In this section we will cover the basic constructs and will not detail the most complex use case describe in section 4, since they would be just adding new elements to basic constructs describe bellow.

-##### Resource Object creation from Client to Server
+##### Resource Object creation/update from Client to Server
 In this model we will have a Client that is going to provide information about a RO and its RA to a Server, that can also be called as SCIM Server in [RFC 7643] and [RFC 7644].

 ~~~~~~~~